 The third rule is easy to avoid.
 Keep securities simple and do not try to time the market.
 If you passively invest in ETFs, the total transaction volume will always be much less than five times the value.

-The only thing that could happen is that you qualify as a professional investor in retirement, since you are no longer in gainful employment and the capital gains can account for more than 50% of your income.
+Where the qualification as a professional investor can quickly occur is at retirement, as you are no longer employed and the capital gains can account for over 50% of your income rather quickly.

 You want to be 100% sure?

 You are not sure if you have to pay the high income tax on your profits or if the capital gains are completely tax free?

 With a Tax Ruling (Steuervorbescheid) we can obtain a binding commitment from the tax office for you based on your specific situation.

 This way you can be 100% sure that you will not have to pay any taxes or that you will not suddenly be classified as a professional securities trader.

 Feel free to ask us for a Tax Ruling, we will be happy to set this up for you personally.